aalamri-stat6250/course-questions-wiki/week-09/README.md

 - Answer (mcardoso3-stat6250):  The biggest similarity between both DO statements is that they execute DO loops conditionally.
 - Question (lzhao4−stat6250): What is the difference between DO UNTIL statement and DO WHILE statement?
 - Question (cyuan10-stat6250): What happens when you accidentally excuse an infinite Do loop?
+Question (aalamri−stat6250): When can you use the DO WHILE loop instead of the DO loop without changing  the variables ?

 [Course Textbook Chapter 14, Problem 10]